-- 1. Council reads Amendment Bylaw No. 2994 a third time and directs staff and legal counsel to coordinate with the property owner to register a S.219 covenant prior to returning Bylaw No. 2994 for consideration of adoption. - 2.
-Council postpone consideration of Bylaw No. 2994 pending receipt of additional information. - 3.
-Council defeats Amendment Bylaw No. 2994.
+- 1. That Council, upon considering comments made at the Public Hearing, reads Official Community Plan Amendment Bylaw No. 3012 a third time and reads Zoning Amendment Bylaw No. 2994 a third time and directs staff to coordinate with the property owner to ensure registration of the s.
+219 covenant on the title of the subject properties addressing land use restrictions and securing amenities prior to returning Amendment Bylaw No. 3012 and Amendment Bylaw No. 2994 to Council for consideration of adoption. - 2.
+Council postpone consideration of Official Community Plan Amendment Bylaw No. 3012 and Zoning Amendment Bylaw No. 2994 pending receipt of additional information. - 3.
+Council defeats Official Community Plan Amendment Bylaw No. 3012 and Zoning Amendment Bylaw No. 2994.